jonvcb/freebsd-rpi-fan-ctl/README.md

 The last option is the background mode; when used it cases the tool to detach and to run forever in background.
-You can then terminate the process by sending it a KILL -SIGINT if wished.
+You can then terminate the process by sending it a KILL -SIGTERM if wished.

 It is only available for modes that run in loop (-t, -p and -w) and is enabled with the -d switch as in the following example: